rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 ## 8. Run the Hacked Pipeline

-* Run an Argo Workflow to execute the CI Pipeline with the vulnerability.
+* Run an Argo Workflow to execute the CI Pipeline with the vulnerability:

 ```bash
 kubectl create -f run/securing-gitops-demo-workflow-hacked.yaml